blueromans/RealEstateUiSample/readme.md

-# ABC App
+# Real Estate Ui Sample

-Abc app is a react native project for design and code challenge.
+Real Estate Ui Sample is a react native project for design and code for real estate details.

 ## Clone